ProfessorAkram/Unity-Programming/docs/unity-physcics-foce-movement.md

 \vec{a} = \frac{\Delta \vec{v}}{t_{\text{acceleration}}}
 $$

-**No calculation for force is needed**; simply specify the desired acceleration, and Unity updates the Rigidbody’s velocity each physics step.
+**No calculation for force is needed**; just the desired acceleration, and Unity updates the Rigidbody’s velocity each physics step.

 This mode is particularly useful when you want **uniform effects**, such as:
 - Gravity-like forces applied manually